Azure/Vision-AI-DevKit-Pages/docs/_docs/04-Setup_Azure_resources.md

 last_modified_at: 2019-03-15
 ---

+## What you will do

+* Create an Azure IoT Hub instance
-## Configuring Azure resources for use with the Vision AI DevKit
+* Associate the Vision AI DevKit as as an IoT Edge Device

-The Vision AI Dev Kit will need to be associated with [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) as an IoT Edge Device to utilize Azure services.
-You can use an existing Azure IoT Hub instance, or create a new one for your Vision AI project.

-### Using Azure IoT Hub
+### Azure IoT Hub

 Azure IoT Hub enables reliable and secure bi-directional communications between devices and a solution back end.
 You will need to create a new or use an existing Azure IoT Hub instance to work with the Vision AI DevKit.
-These instructions cover creating a new IoT Hub instance:

 #### [Create an IoT hub using the Azure portal](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal){:target="_blank"}

-### Register the Vision AI Dev Kit hardware as an Azure IoT Edge device
+### Azure IoT Edge device

-Before you can use your Vision AI DevKit hardware with Azure IoT Edge, you will need to register it with your IoT hub.
-Once you register the device, you receive a connection string which will be used when running OOBE, where you set up the DevKit hardware for Edge workloads.
-Use these instructions:
+To use your Vision AI DevKit hardware with Azure IoT Hub for Edge workloads, you will need to register the hardware as an IoT Edge device.
+Upon registration, you are provided a connection string to use during the Vision AI DevKit OOBE experience.

 #### [Register a new Azure IoT Edge device from the Azure portal](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-register-device-portal){:target="_blank"}